Virtually free-by-cyclic groups: Introduction

 \begin{corollary} Let $p\geqslant 5$ and $q\geqslant 2$ be integers.
 A uniform lattice of the Bourdon building $X_{p, q}$ is virtually free-by-cyclic if and only if $q<p-1$. \end{corollary}

 Haglund showed that for $p\geqslant 5$, $q\geqslant 2$ (for the $p = 5$ case, one also needs \cite{haglund_08}), all uniform lattices of $X_{p, q}$ are commensurable \cite{haglund_06}.
-By combining \cref{bourdon} with the quasi-isometric rigidity results obtained by Bourdon--Pajot \cite{bourdon_00}, we obtain infinitely many quasi-isometry classes of free-by-cyclic groups.
+By combining \cref{bourdon} with the quasi-isometric rigidity results obtained by Bourdon--Pajot \cite{bourdon_00}, we obtain infinitely many quasi-isometry classes of free-by-cyclic groups. {Here, just as in the rest of the article, we emphasise that the free group can be infinitely generated.}